learnbyexample/learn_gnused/gnu_sed.md

 ## Executing external commands

-The `e` flag helps you to use the output of a shell command.
+The `e` flag helps you to use the output of a shell command within `sed`.
 The external command can be based on the pattern space contents or provided as an argument.
 Quoting from the manual:

 >This command allows one to pipe input from a shell command into pattern space.
 Without parameters, the e command executes the command that is found in pattern space and replaces the pattern space with the output; a trailing newline is suppressed.